-- I. You are required to have 12 semester units of coursework in theories, principles, and methods of a variety of psychotherapeutic orientations directly related to marriage and family therapy and marital and family systems approaches to treatment and how these theories can be applied therapeutically with individuals, couples, families, adults, including elder adults, children, adolescents, and groups to improve, restore, or maintain healthy relationships.
-This requirement will be met in the following course (and in additional coursework): - A. Psychology 657- Group Psychotherapy (3 units) - B. Psychology 653 Psychotherapy with Children & Families (3 units) - C. Psychology 656 -Couples Therapy (3 units) - D. Psychology 658 Theories of Individual Counseling and Psychotherapy (3 units) - II.
-The MFT licensing board has added several specific requirements for instruction in the following: professional ethics, child abuse assessment and reporting, human sexuality, cultural sensitivity and multicultural development, alcoholism/chemical substance dependency, psychopharmacology, intimate partner abuse, psychological diagnosis and assessment, developmental issues, aging and long term care, and suicide risk assessment and intervention.
-These topics will be covered in the following courses: - A. Psychology 660 Law and Ethics in Psychology (3 units) - B. Psychology 680 Assessment and Treatment of Child Abuse and Neglect (1⁄2 unit required)
+A. You are required to have 12 semester units of coursework in theories, principles, and methods of a variety of psychotherapeutic orientations directly related to marriage and family therapy and marital and family systems approaches to treatment and how these theories can be applied therapeutically with individuals, couples, families, adults, including elder adults, children, adolescents, and groups to improve, restore, or maintain healthy relationships.
+This requirement will be met in the following course (and in additional coursework):

+- 1. Psychology 657- Group Psychotherapy (3 units) - 2.
+Psychology 653 Psychotherapy with Children & Families (3 units) - 3.
+Psychology 656 -Couples Therapy (3 units) - 4.
+Psychology 658 Theories of Individual Counseling and Psychotherapy (3 units)

+B. The MFT licensing board has added several specific requirements for instruction in the following: professional ethics, child abuse assessment and reporting, human sexuality, cultural sensitivity and multicultural development, alcoholism/chemical substance dependency, psychopharmacology, intimate partner abuse, psychological diagnosis and assessment, developmental issues, aging and long-term care, and suicide risk assessment and intervention.
+These topics will be covered in the following courses:

+- 1. Psychology 660 Law and Ethics in Psychology (3 units) - 2.
+Psychology 680 Assessment and Treatment of Child Abuse and Neglect (1⁄2 unit required) - 3.
+Psychology 672 Advanced Psychopharmacology (3 units)
-- C. Psychology 672 Advanced Psychopharmacology (3 units) - D. Psychology 680 Substance Abuse (1 unit) - E. Psychology 636 Sexuality Counseling (1 unit) - F. Psychology 656 Couples Therapy (3 units) - G. Psychology 676 Cross-Cultural Counseling (3 units) - H. Psychology 640 Aging and Long Term Care (1 unit) - Psychology 664- Assessment and Testing for Psychotherapists (3 units) - J. Psychology 638- Advanced Psychopathology, Diagnosis of Mental Disorders (3 units) - K. Psychology 518- Advanced Developmental Psychopathology - L. Psychology 680- Suicide Risk Assessment and Intervention - III.
-The requirements of at least six semester units of supervised practicum will be met by Fieldwork/Practicum in Psychology 682. - IV.
-Upon completion of this program students will have a minimum of 60 semester units of graduate work.
-The MFT licensing board requires 60 semester units of graduate work prior to granting a degree that makes one eligible to work towards licensure. - V. Further clarification of new requirements by the BBS board will occur throughout the year.
-If you have additional questions, this handbook, the program coordinator and the graduate coordinator are available for consultation.

-Humboldt State University Department of Psychology Guidelines for Field Placements Counseling M.A.
+- 4. Psychology 680 Substance Abuse (1 unit) - 5.
+Psychology 636 Sexuality Counseling (1 unit) - 6.
+Psychology 656 Couples Therapy (3 units) - 7.
+Psychology 676 Multicultural Counseling (3 units) - 8.
+Psychology 640 Aging and Long-Term Care (1 unit) - Psychology 664- Assessment and Testing for Psychotherapists (3 units) - 10.
+Psychology 638- Advanced Psychopathology, Diagnosis of Mental Disorders (3 units) - 11.
+Psychology 518- Advanced Developmental Psychopathology - 12.
+Psychology 680- Suicide Risk Assessment and Intervention - C. The requirements of at least six semester units of supervised practicum will be met by Fieldwork/Practicum in Psychology 682. - D. The requirement of 3 hours of telehealth will be met in PSYC 660 Law and Ethics and PSYC 662 Practicum Preparation. - E. Upon completion of this program students will have a minimum of 60 semester units of graduate work.
+The MFT licensing board requires 60 semester units of graduate work prior to granting a degree that makes one eligible to work towards licensure. - VIII.
+Cal Poly Humboldt Department of Psychology Guidelines for Field Placements Counseling M.A.